stibbons1990/hex/docs/blog/posts/2024-08-24-self-hosted-photo-albums-with-photoprism.md

 192.168.0.220   photoprism.rapture.uu.am
 ```

+## Performance

-But before using the web application, PhotoPrism® needs some time to
+Before using the web application, PhotoPrism® needs some time to
 scan and index the images.
 In this case, it was a good half hour:

 ![CPU load from PhotoPrism indexing and video playback](../media/2024-08-24-self-hosted-photo-albums-with-photoprism/photoprism_cpu_load_index_and_video_playback.png)